-Any student who believes that he or she they has been subjected to harassment should discuss the matter with a trusted adult and/or file a complaint in person or in writing to counseling services.
+Any student who believes that they have been subjected to harassment should discuss the matter with a trusted adult and/or file a complaint in person or in writing to counseling services.

 Hazing

 (Ch.
 269, Section 17.
 Crime of hazing: Definition, Penalty)